-This course is the Biology department's Senior Integrated Assessment course.
-This course allows students to implement the research project developed in the Junior Seminar course (370).
+This independent research course is designed for students to implement the research project developed in BIOL 370 Junior Seminar.
 The student works in the research laboratory of a faculty member conducting original and independent scientific research.
-The culmination of the course is a written and poster presentation of a scientific report.
-Biology 490 is the required capstone course for all Biology Majors.
-Prerequisites: BIOL 113, 210, 213, and 370.
-2 lecture and 2 three-hour laboratory sessions.
+The culmination of the course is a written report and poster presentation.
+Prerequisite: BIOL 370.